-It’s important to get the best deal on water for small businesses.
-Not just the cheapest deal, but a deal where your business is getting good service from your water supplier.
+It’s essential to get the best deal on water for small businesses.
+Not just the cheapest deal but a deal where your business is getting good service from your water supplier.

 Small businesses need to understand how to manage water consumption efficiently and effectively, using devices such as smart meters to detect leaks and other wastage.

-At AquaSwitch, we want to be a resource for all things business water, whether that be providing advice or so that small businesses get the right deal for them.
+At AquaSwitch, we want to be a resource for all things business water, whether providing advice or so that small businesses get the right deal for them.

-In this guide, we will show you how to compare and switch business water suppliers, how to reduce your business water bill and become a water-efficient small business – saving both money and helping the environment at the same time.
+In this guide, we will show you how to compare and switch business water suppliers and reduce your business water bill to become a water-efficient small business – saving money and helping the environment simultaneously.

 How to reduce your water bill as a small business